sozialinfo/Kubernetes-Build/index.md

 ### Setup project

-Create a project with the oc cli.
+If not alrady done, create a project with the oc cli.

 ```bash
 oc new-project odoo